Borneo Kellybays – a tropical heaven, an exotic getaway to the water paradise, fun-filled day at the beach, a holiday retreat, and a mangrove jewel.

 2. Take the banana boat at the mangrove swamp

-Again, this is included in the package, so you do not need to worry about the number of times you can take the ride.
+We took the banana boat for about three times.
+Again, this is included in the package, so you don’t need to worry about the number of times you can take the ride.
 This is one of the times I tried so hard to muster up enough courage to take that many banana boat rides.

-3. Access to the beach
+3. Chill On the beach

 4. Relax on one of the many hammocks

 Borneo Kellybays is filled with hammocks hanging around!
 Choose either to lay on the hammocks with a roof over your head or underneath trees.
 For the latter, beware that you may get bird poop on you, as I did when I was resting outside.
 But honestly, it is the most relaxing thing you can do on this island!

 5. Watch local performances

 How cool is it that Borneo Kellybays have performances before noon?